dabeaz/blog/2023/three-problems.md

 This is not an efficient way to process text in Python.
 In fact, it's probably the worst way to process text that you could devise.
 When running a test on my machine, parsing a string with 100000 key-value pairs into a dictionary takes almost 2.5 minutes!
+Alas!

 The central problem is the memory copy that takes place when computing `inp[1:]`.
 In fact, every call to `shift()` makes a nearly